Who is eligible?

 How can you apply?

-It is up to you to take the first step: make yourself known, collect the necessary documents/certificates and submit your dossier to the sports coordinator.
+It is up to you to take the first step: make yourself known, gather the required documents / certificates and submit your file via your student file.

-You can do this at any time during the academic year (including for the current academic year), and throughout your academic career.
+You can do this at any moment during the academic year (or before the academic year has started) and during your entire study career.

-During this meeting, an evaluation is made of the difficulties or problems you are experiencing or expect to experience from combining sport and studies, and what measures and facilities could help you with these problems.
+During a meeting with the study coach an evaluation is made of which difficulties you are experiencing or expect to experience from combining your artistic activity with your education, as well as what type of coaching and facilities can help you in this.

-The application and the proposal for facilities are - if necessary - submitted to the Examination Board of the relevant programme.
-The Examination Board determines whether the requested facilities are possible within the programme (taking into account the learning outcomes, subject-related or practical feasibility and other factors) and decides on whether or not to grant these facilities.
+The application and the proposal for facilities are submitted to the Examination Board of the relevant programme.
+The Examination Board determines whether the requested facilities are possible within the programme (taking into account the learning outcomes, subject related or practical feasibility and other factors) and decides on whether or not to grant these facilities.

 The study coach informs you what facilities have been granted by email and adds these to your electronic student file.

-Copies of the documents and certificates included in the application are retained by the study coach.
+Copies of the documents and certificates, required for the granting of this status, are retained by the study coach.
 The data is treated with the necessary respect for the privacy of the student.

 Any questions?
 Get in touch!

-Do you have any questions about how you can strike a balance between sport and study in your study pathway?
+Do you have questions about how to strike a balance, in your study pathway between working as a performing artist and studying?